DinoHub-SubT/basestation_gui_python/README.md

 Basestaion Gui should now appear as an option in the Plugins dropdown.
 Select it.

+You may get some red text involving "TypeError: coercing to Unicode: need string or buffer, NoneType found".
+Ignore it.

 The first time you may have to click the "Open Config..." button in the GUI and select the config/gui_params.yaml file.
 This will get saved as the default when you run it in the future.